acoustician/Tripadvisory-review-Rating-prediction-/README.md

 # Conclusion
-  when i perform six diffrent combination of vectorization and algorithm for train the model then i found that, the Logistic Regression with tfidf vectorization gives best accuracy among all.
+  Performed six diffrent combination of vectorization and algorithm for train the model then found that, the Logistic Regression with tfidf vectorization gives best accuracy among all.
-  When we pass statement in the defined function of model then we get the sentiment of that review in from of binary(0 and 1).
+                      tfIdfVectorizer=TfidfVectorizer(use_idf=True)
+                      X = tfIdfVectorizer.fit_transform(X
+                      model = LogisticRegression()
+                      model.fit(X,Y)
+                      results = model.score(X, Y)